ctolkien/FitogramInterview/README.md

 I've not implemented running EF migrations on startup.
 Please run `dotnet ef database update` to apply the migration to add `Notes` to the `Booking`

-I've not gone further with adding tests.
-I
+I've not gone further with adding tests outside of the task to solve issue 2.
+A quick one to show some authorization validation, but that's it.

 These are all minor but they might be fun to talk about during the review: